rishabh-parekh/studyup/README.md

-## Awesome websites built using Hugo and Bootstrap and deployed using Wercker.
+## Awesome websites built using Hugo, Bootstrap, Google Material Design and Wercker to deploy on AWS S3

 ### Prerequisites
 *These steps are one time and it is assumed that you are using MacOS*